oscar-system/oscar-website/meetings/2022-10/program.md

 - **Note: Today's morning session will take place in the same location as the other days after all.**
 - 09:30: First talk *"Computing Optimal Quantum Measurements: The SIC-POVM problem"* by [Markus Grassl](http://www.markus-grassl.de)
 - 10:45: Coffee break
-- 11:00: Hand-on session for the first talk ([Jupyter notebook](https://github.com/antonydellavecchia/jupyter-notebooks/blob/master/working-with-polymake.ipynb))
+- 11:00: Hand-on session for the first talk
 - 12:15: Lunch
 - 13:30: Work and problem session
 - 15:00: Coffee break